 During your child’s stay, our goal is to provide you with a glimpse into the experience your child is having at camp.

-This summer we will be uploading photos to CampMinder, which can be viewed through your CampInTouch account or through the Campanion app.
+Photos are uploaded to CampMinder, which can be viewed through your CampInTouch account or through the Campanion app.
 You will be able to view, download, and share photos for free.
-We will share details and instructions for accessing photos prior to your child’s arrival at camp.
+We will share instructions for accessing photos prior to your child’s arrival at camp.

 How to know what’s happening at GAC